INK-USC/RE-Net/README.md

 ## Train and Test
 Before running, the user should preprocess datasets.
-In this code, RENet with RGCN aggregator is included.
+In this code, RE-Net with RGCN aggregator is included.

 <!-- For attentive, mean, pooling aggregators (model 0,1,2)
 ```bash